markstringer-dti/markstringer-dti.github.io/dti.md

 If you keep doing these things (not just point 4, point's 1-3 as well), it might be that something can be done to save the trench warfare project that you're working on.
 But equally, it's important to remember that some projects cannot be saved.
 Not by you.
 Not right now.

-It's important to understand that trench warfare was, for all the millions of people who were involved in it an insoluble problem.
+It's also important to understand that trench warfare was, for all the millions of people who were involved in it an insoluble problem.
 After the war was over there was the idea developed in English language commentaries that the allied soldiers were "Lions lead by donkeys."

+But one of the points made by Norman Dixon in his book "The psychology of military incompetence" is that this is unfair for two reasons.

+Firstly, the selection process, not the official process, but the de facto process by which officers rose to the most senior ranks in the British Army - and pretty much all armies - was one that actively discourage initiative and any kind of challenge to the status quo.

+Secondly, trench warfare was a hard problem.

-Trench warfare was "emergent behaviour" that came out of a combination of technological and strategic techniques.
+Trench warfare was "emergent behaviour".
+It came out of a combination of technological and strategic techniques.
 The very short version is that guns got a lot better.
 The technological way out of the impasse probably involved the use of tanks.
 Probably, but not obviously.
-Tanks weren't technologically far enough evolved for their potential as battle winning weapons to be either obvious or immediately exploitable.
+Tanks weren't technologically far enough evolved.
+Their potential as battle winning weapons wasn't obvious or immediately exploitable.

-More immediately accessible as a potential solution might have been the devolution of some decision making to small semi-autonomous groups.
+A solution might have been the devolution of some decision making to small semi-autonomous groups.
 Maybe.
-This was something that the German side did experiment with late in the war, and did have some success with.
+This was something that the German side did experiment with late in the war.
+There were starting to have some success when the whole German nation ran out of food.

+So, if your project is in a total impasse, it might be that there is way out of the trenches using innovation.
+A novel combination of practice and technology might result in some powerful improvement.

 I don't *think* I've ever worked on a project that was being deliberately targeted to fail.
 But maybe I have.
 I have heard talk of such projects.

 I worked for a global consultancy.
 I was talking to the guy who was our main sales contact with a UK bank.
 I happened to mention a project that I'd been trying to help.
 They were in deep trouble, I could see, but I couldn't exactly figure out why.

 "Oh, yeah," he said.
 Grinning.
-We're letting that project fail.
+"We're letting that project fail."
 "What?"
 "Yes, when we sold them the team to work on the project, we tried to sell them our banking engine at the same time.
 They bought the team, but they insisted on using this other banking engine.
 So, we're going to let the project fail.
 Then we'll suggest that they use our banking engine."